CapricanDRJ/HadesStarCommunityData/docs/corp/a1dad8a2a2c5ab935169d168bc19f8a1db7f12b099358e079cb7221a340345ed/index.md

 ```
 32%This is a group dedicated to planting red flags in every corner of
  the galaxy.
 We welcome every newbie and big guy to join us.
 We provi
-de early learning guidance for newbies joining the group.}
+de early learning guidance for newbies joining the group.
 ```
 ### [Discord](https://discord.gg/JTC-6519)
 ### Whitestar Bonus ✅